poornajain/employee-attendance-system/README.md

 # Employee Attendance Management System

-A full-stack web application for managing employee attendance records, built as part of an internship assignment (Task 4).
+A full-stack web application for managing employee attendance records, built as part of an internship assignment.

 ## Features
 - Live dashboard with real-time attendance stats (Present, Absent, Total)